 21. All draft paper or overhead paper used in the examination is provided by the exam invigilator.
-Used draft papers and overhead paper shall be delivered to the exam invigilator after the examination.
-It is not allowed to bring draft papers or overhead paper out of the examination room.
+Used drafts and overhead papers shall be delivered to the exam invigilator after the examination.
+It is not allowed to bring drafts or overhead paper out of the examination room.

 22. If problems arise with the PC or the examination program, the exam invigilator must be informed immediately to be able to document longer stops that may affect the examination.
 Complaints about problems related to the PC or examination system must be registered in writing by the exam invigilator before the candidate leaves the examination room on the examination day.

-23. In the event of a system failure that lasts more than 5% of the allowed time in the subject, it may be possible to take a new test in agreement with the Norwegian Civil Aviation Authority.
-Initial trial attempt will be cancelled.
+23. In the event of a system failure that lasts more than 5 % of the allowed time in the subject, it may be possible to take a new test in agreement with the Norwegian Civil Aviation Authority.
+The initial trial attempt will be cancelled.

 24. The Norwegian Civil Aviation Authority shall be notified as soon as possible if any cheating or attempted cheating is detected.
 The exam invigilator must confiscate draft papers, notes or other evidence that the candidate has cheated.